-When setting up a trust, it is important for grantors to work with a Palm City irrevocable life insurance trust lawyer.
+When setting up a trust, grantors need to work with a Stuart irrevocable life insurance trust lawyer.
 An attorney familiar with trusts and estates could help you form an estate plan for the future an educate you as to how you could better protect your assets.

 A gift of a life insurance policy into trust (or, better yet, a policy purchased initially with trust assets) can remove the proceeds of the policy.
 For example, the death benefits and cash value, from the estates of both the insured and the insured’s spouse while still allowing the proceeds to be available for the insured’s spouse and children could be changed or removed.
 In other words, by using an ILIT, policy proceeds may be exempted from estate tax.